nickpoison/nickpoison.github.io/tsgraph.md

 <br/>

 &#x1F535; We should probably give [ggfortify](https://CRAN.R-project.org/package=ggfotify)
-a little space, BUT there are NO guarantees that what you see here we will work in the future.
+a little space, BUT there are NO guarantees that what you see here will work in the future.

 ```r
 install.packages('ggfortify')  # if you don't have it already